-- Our graduates will exhibit rich industrial experience through projects, internships, cooperative education and other interactions with professional and industrial organizations. - 3.
-Our graduates will have ethical, social, and environmental sensibilities, and will be able to communicate effectively in a bilingual setting and become industry leaders. - 4.
+- Design of work facilities and systems - Statistical quality control and improvement systems - Automated computer-based control systems - Manufacturing systems - Economic evaluation - 2.
+"Our graduates will require minimal additional training to adjust to professional life and will be ready to tackle real-world problems as soon as they graduate due to a rich industrial experience gained through participation in: - Student projects in industry - Internships and cooperative education (COOP) - Other interaction with professional and industrial organizations." - 3.
+Our graduates will function effectively in a setting with ethical, social, and environmental sensibilities, be able to communicate effectively, and become leaders in industry. - 4.
 Our graduates will have the ability to work in multi-disciplinary teams. - 5.
 Our graduates will have an understanding of the need to continue to develop entrepreneurial skills.